Sirhurryup/Designing-Scalable-Systems-for-Real-People/engagements/engagement-09/README.md

 # Evidence

-Project screenshots are organized by implementation phase.
+Supporting implementation evidence, validation screenshots, and engineering artifacts are organized by implementation phase within the `images/` directory.

-- Phase 1 — Foundation Architecture (`images/phase-01/`)
-- Phase 2 — Elastic Infrastructure (`images/phase-02/`)
+Detailed evidence references are documented in the Evidence Repository.

 ---